 Sinn Féin - literally "We Ourselves", Ireland's oldest political party (but beset by splits, and some reinventions) with a strictly republican agenda.
 The second-largest party in Northern Ireland, and a rising star in the Republic.
 For more information, see the Sinn Féin website.

 Sligo - county in the province of Connacht, part of the Republic of Ireland.
-For more information, see the specific website giving you the basics you need to know about County Sligo.

 South - see Southern Ireland (below).